riegelTech/vertest/doc/userGuide/en/configuration.md

-# How to configure your application ?
+# How to configure VerTest ?

 To configure your application, create a yaml file at ` <YOUR_APP_DIR>/config.yml` .
 To help you to use correct sections and entries, you have a sample file named `config-sample.yml`.